timrichardson/Prime-Ubuntu-18.04/README.md

 The nvidia drivers are always present in the kernel image when you start the machine (as a consequence of the standard ubuntu install of the nvidia drivers).
 So at startup, they have to be removed before the display manager starts, if you are in intel mode.
 At this point, the card is turned off.
-That's the job of the nvidia-prime-boot.service.
+Removing the drivers and turning off the nvidia card is the job of the nvidia-prime-boot.service.